Off-the-Beaten Path Amalfi Coast

 Handmade pasta from Villa Maria in Minori

-6. Buy authentic souvenirs on the Amalfi Coast
+6. Buy Authentic and Unique Amalfi Coast Souvenirs

-If you’re looking for souvenirs beyond the t-shirts, keychains, and shot glasses, the Amalfi Coast won’t disappoint.
+If you’re looking for souvenirs beyond t-shirts, keychains, and shot glasses, the Amalfi Coast won’t disappoint.

 You’ll see the lemon theme play into handmade items throughout the shops, and be sure to buy a bag of handmade, uncooked noodles to take home.